 The biggest headache for DaySmart with serverless is a common pain point: cold starts.
 Before they adopted Thundra in production, they considered building an in-house solution to reduce the frequency and duration of cold starts.
 Then, they came across Thundra’s warm-up solution.
-It helped them limit the number of and alleviate the impact of the cold starts.
+It helped them limit the number and the impact of cold starts.
 Thundra still helps DaySmart control cold starts by proactively checking through Thundra’s console and with the help of the warm-up plugin.
 Travis Walker, Cloud Engineer at DaySmart Software, stated that “Thundra is the best tool for us to monitor how many cold starts we have, how we are going to limit those and that is the biggest differentiator.”

-Considering their use of third-party libraries, which can make unauthorized access to several resources, DaySmart needed to be sure if their functions were consuming or consumed by the resources as they expected.
-Travis Walker says that “It is nice to see that you can display services that are in conjunction with your Lambda.
-I check this view at least daily and after deployments to see if everything works smoothly and as expected.”
-The ability to dive deep into the details for the problematic interactions is a unique point of Thundra’s architecture view for DaySmart engineers because it provides another lens to see the issues in their serverless architecture.
-According to the rough estimations of DaySmart engineers, Thundra helped them double their productivity and make them create serverless solutions even faster.
+Considering their use of third-party libraries, which can make unauthorized access to several resources, DaySmart needed to ensure their function resource consumption was perfoming as expected.
+Travis Walker added that “It is nice to see that you can display services that are in conjunction with your Lambda.
+I check this view at least daily, and after deployments, to see if everything is working smoothly and as expected.”
+The ability to dive into the details of problematic interactions is a unique point of Thundra’s architecture view, allowing DaySmart engineers to monitor and manage issues in their serverless architecture.
+According to DaySmart estimates, Thundra helped them double their productivity and allowed them create serverless solutions even faster.